New relationships are always special and exciting. Naturally, you’re not thinking about putting up walls and setting new relationship boundaries.

 But what kind of boundaries do you need to set in your new relationship?
 You probably haven’t thought about it yet, but it’s time you did.

-If you’re wondering what boundaries you need to set in your new relationship, well, good thing you’re reading this article.
-I’m going to talk about all the new relationship boundaries you should set early on in your new relationship.
-It’s time to understand the rules that matter.
+If you’re wondering what boundaries you need to set in your new relationship, well, good thing you’re reading this feature.

-#2 Time for yourself.
 Everyone likes their own personal space.
-Just because you have a new partner doesn’t mean you need to spend every waking moment with them.
+Just because you have a new partner doesn’t mean you need to spend every waking moment wrapped around them.
 How much time do you need for yourself?